-Intermountain Health is the dominant provider network in much of Utah, and University of Utah Health is especially important for complex or specialized care along the Wasatch Front.
+is the dominant provider network in much of Pennsylvania, and University of Pennsylvania Health is especially important for complex or specialized care along the larger metro counties.
 Not every Medicare Advantage plan contracts with both systems, so if you have providers at either, check their network status specifically.
-In rural Utah counties, specialist options are more limited regardless of plan.
+In rural Pennsylvania counties, specialist options are more limited regardless of plan.
+Pennsylvania residents can also get free Medicare counseling through APPRISE.

 For you, this means the most important thing you can do before choosing an Advantage plan is look up your specific specialists in that plan's provider directory, because no network covers every doctor.